Frankie Sheahan-owned Pendulum sees profits triple

 Tony Robbins is among the speakers who have presented at the Pendulum Summit

-The firm, which runs an annual business and motivation summit at the national conference centre every January, posted profits of €254,229 for the 12 months to the end of August 2015 to bring accumulated profits to €374,084 from €119,755 a year earlier.
+The firm, which runs a business and motivation summit at Convention Centre Dublin every January, posted profit of €254,229 for the 12 months to the end of August 2015 to bring accumulated profit to €374,084 from €119,755 a year earlier.

-Newly-filed abridged accounts for Pendulum Events and Training Limited show the company had cash at hand of €302,221 at the end of the reporting period, compared to €132,701 the previous year.
+Newly filed abridged accounts for Pendulum Events and Training Limited show the company had cash at hand of €302,221 at the end of the reporting period, compared with €132,701 the previous year.

+“Ticket sales are going extremely well so but we are still looking for a main sponsor,” he said.

+Mr Sheahan said that while the main summit is expected to attract 7,000 people over the two days, satellite events would likely be attended by a further 3,000 individuals.

-Pendulum, which is owned by Mr Sheahan and his wife Norma, is looking to attract over 7,000 ‘visionaries’ to its next summit, which takes place on January 11th and 12th.
-The business and self-empowerment event comes with a promise to help attendees ‘unleash their warrior mindset.’
+Pendulum, which is owned by Mr Sheahan and his wife Norma, is looking to attract more than 7,000 “visionaries” to its next summit, which takes place on January 11th and 12th.
+The business and self-empowerment event comes with a promise to help attendees “unleash their warrior mindset”.